 And no, I never heard, “Bless your heart!” again.
 In fact, journaling my outfits helped me hone my personal style and achieve better style with fewer pieces in my closet.

 Wardrobe Oxygen provides real life fashion advice for women.
-I focus on quality, not quantity, and educate how quality can be found at any pricepoint.
-Sharing my personal style through outfit posts, I hope to show that fashion can be fun no matter your age, figure, or lifestyle.
-I answer reader questions, create sample capsule wardrobes to show how to achieve more style with a smaller closet, and still share a few movie reviews and pictures from my weekend (though these days they're not blurry and usually captured with my iPhone).
+Alison focuses on quality, not quantity, and educate how quality can be found at any price point.
+Sharing her personal style through outfit posts, she hopes to show that fashion can be fun no matter your age, figure, or lifestyle.
+She answers reader questions, create sample capsule wardrobes to show how to achieve more style with a smaller closet, and still share a few movie reviews and pictures from my weekend (though these days they're not blurry and usually captured with my iPhone).

-Over the years, Wardrobe Oxygen has created a community of intelligent style-minded women from across the globe.
+Over the years, petite fashion blogger Wardrobe Oxygen has created a community of intelligent style-minded women from across the globe.
 Wardrobe Oxygen's readers are smart, savvy, and come to this site for honest reviews and realistic fashion advice.
-This blog has grown and flourished over the past decade, and I too have grown, learning so much from those who read and interact with me and the blog.
-Get to know me and Wardrobe Oxygen better by visiting on Instagram, Twitter, and Facebook.
+This blog has grown and flourished over the past decade, and Alison too has grown, learning so much from those who read and interact with her and the blog.
+Get to know her and Wardrobe Oxygen better by visiting on Instagram, Twitter, and Facebook.

 About Alison Gary

-To contact me for partnership inquiries or ask a fashion question, fill out this contact form or email me.
+To contact Wardrobe Oxygen for partnership inquiries or ask a fashion question, fill out this contact form or email me.
 To purchase ad space on Wardrobe Oxygen, please go to this link.
 Wardrobe Oxygen does not accept guest post submissions.
-FYI I receive a lot of emails, just because you don't get a response doesn't mean your email was lost or ignored.
-I try to reply to as many emails as I can, and look forward to hearing from you!
+FYI Alison receives a lot of emails, just because you don't get a response doesn't mean your email was lost or ignored.
+Alison tries to reply to as many emails as she can, and looks forward to hearing from you!